The index of certain Stiefel manifolds: Preliminaries

 Recall that as a complex representation the regular representation $\rho$ of a finite group $G$ is a direct sum of $\dim(\pi)$-many copies of $\pi$, as $\pi$ varies over the irreducible representations of $G$.
 For the group $C_2$, the only irreducible representations are the trivial representation $1$ and the sign $\sigma$, so that

 and this formula is also true as real representations.
+We denote $\rho^\R_G$ as the real regular representation.
 For the group $C_p$ for an odd prime $p$, the set of complex irreducible representations are $\{1,\xi,\xi^2,\cdots, \xi^{p-1}\}$ where $\xi^r$ is the tensor product of $r$ copies of $\xi$, which is the vector space $\C$ on which the generator of $C_p$ acts via multiplication by $e^{\frac{2\pi i r}{p}}$.
 We thus have

 as complex representations.
 As real representations we have

 where $r$ stands for the underlying real representation of a complex representation.
 For the groups $C_p^n$, the set of irreducible representations are given by the tensor products of irreducible representations of $C_p$.
 We write in this case $\pi_j$ as the projection onto the $j^{th}$-factor, and $\xi_j=\pi_j^\ast \xi$, and then the regular representation splits as